mkldhz/Head-Pose-Estimation/README.md

 # Head-Pose-Estimation

-Head pose estimation is a machine learning project that aims to predict the orientation of a person's head in 3D space.
+Head pose estimation is a machine learning project that aims to predict the orientation of a person's head.
 The project involves drawing the three rotational axes of the head (pitch, yaw, and roll) by predicting the corresponding angles for each axis using machine learning models.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/61518213/219884122-bc4dca9b-4487-468a-90a3-8aafe7d0f050.png"/>
 </p>